-A hole-by-hole look at Augusta National, site of the 80th Masters to be played April 7-10, with famous shots played at each one, the average score and where each hole ranks in difficulty since 1934:
+AUGUSTA, Ga.
+(AP) A hole-by-hole look at Augusta National, site of the 81st Masters to be played April 6-9, with famous shots played at each one, the average score and where each hole ranks in difficulty since 1934:

 No. 1, 445 yards, par 4 (Tea Olive): This slight dogleg right plays uphill and has a deep bunker requiring a 317-yard carry off the tee.
 The bunker has a tongue in the left side, so anything that enters the front of the bunker might be blocked by the lip.
 A bunker is left of the green, which falls off sharply at the back and to the right.

-Masters highlight: Charl Schwartzel pitched a low-running shot from the right mounds across the green and holed the shot for a birdie to begin the final round of his 2011 victory.
+Masters memory: Charl Schwartzel used a 6-iron to pitch a low-running shot from the right mounds across the green and holed the shot for a birdie to begin the final round of his 2011 victory.

 Average score and rank: 4.79 (16th)

-No. 3, 350 yards, par 4 (Flowering Peach): One of the best short par 4s in golf, this hole that hasn't been changed since 1982.
+No. 3, 350 yards, par 4 (Flowering Peach): One of the best short par 4s in golf, this hole hasn't been changed since 1982.
 Big hitters can drive near the green, but not many try because of all the trouble surrounding the L-shaped green that slopes sharply from right to left.
 Most players hit iron off tee to stay short of four bunkers on the left side.
-The hole has been altered since 1982.

 Average score and rank: 4.08 (14th)

 No. 4, 240 yards, par 3 (Flowering Crab Apple): This has become a long iron for big hitters, fairway metal for others.
 A deep bunker protects the right side of the green, with another bunker to the left.
 Club selection remains crucial because of the deceptive wind.
 The green slopes to the front.
 This hole features the only palm tree on the course.